willfindlay/honors-thesis/thesis/thesis.md

 delaying processes need to be explored.
 This is currently a topic for future work (c.f. \autoref{response_automation}). <!-- FIXME: change this so it makes sense in light of BPF signals -->

+Subproblem (1) poses a particular challenge for a few aspects of ebpH's design: namely, profile keying and storage, `execve(2)` abortion, and issuing system call delays.
+This is due to the fact that eBPF programs do not have access to many of the helper functions available for traditional kernel development.
+As such, profile keying and storage have been fundamentally changed in ebpH compared to its predecessor, and `execve(2)` abortion and system call delays have been left as topics for future work (see \autoref{response_automation}).
+The original pH [@soma02] stored profiles as a linked list and indexed them using executable pathnames.
+Unfortunately, the kernel helper required to build pathnames from a `dentry` is not available in eBPF and, while a partial solution has been submitted for review in the kernel upstream [@zhang19], this will likely not be merged into the mainline until a much later version of Linux.
+As befits the BPF paradigm, ebpH stores its profiles in a global hashmap instead of a linked list and indexes this hashmap by a uniquely computed integer based on executable metadata, namely its inode and filesystem device number.
+Profiles are then augmented with the executables *filename*\footnote{This is not the same thing as a \emph{pathname}.} for usability purposes.

-From subproblems (2) and (3), one immediate issue arises: with no means of explicit dynamic memory allocation and a stack space limit of 512 bytes, how do we instantiate the large structs described in previous sections?
-Both the `ebpH_profile` and `ebpH_process` structs are larger than would be allowed in the eBPF stack.
+From subproblems (2) and (3), one immediate issue arises: with no means of explicit dynamic memory allocation and a stack space limit of 512 bytes, ebpH needs an alternative method of instantiating the relatively large data structures described in \autoref{ebph_profiles} and \autoref{ebph_processes}, as both the `ebpH_profile` and `ebpH_process` structs are larger than would be allowed in the eBPF stack.
+Fortunately, a creative solution exists this problem which leverages the `BPF_ARRAY`'s unique property of zero-initializing elements on creation.
+What this means is that ebpH can maintain a size `1` array for each data structure it requires; when it needs to instantiate a struct, all it needs to do is look up this value from the array, and copy it into the corresponding global hashmap.
 Fortunately, we can creatively solve this problem by using a `BPF_ARRAY` for initialization.
-Since a `BPF_ARRAY`'s entries are preinitialized with `0`, we can create an array of size `1` for each large datatype and copy its contents into the entries of a larger hashmap as needed.
 This technique constitutes the design pattern outlined in \autoref{appendix-bigdata} of \autoref{ebpf-design-patterns}.

-On the topic of memory, another convenient feature of eBPF maps is the ability to flag them as being implicitly dynamically allocated.
-This means that the map will only use as much space as its current amount of entries requires.
-Memory management is handled automatically by the map.
-This combined with the aforementioned method of struct initialization gives us the means by which to safely and efficiently handle large data structures in eBPF programs.
+In order to prevent ebpH's maps from consuming all of the system's memory, they are flagged with `BPF_F_NO_PREALLOC` which notifies the kernel that these maps should be dynamically allocated at runtime as opposed to statically allocated at load time.
+While this lessens the burden on the system, it is not an ideal solution.
+There are known issues with dynamically allocated maps [@starovoitov16prealloc] which may cause deadlocks when used in certain high-volume tracing events such as kernel spinlock counters.
+For ebpH's prototype, this trade-off in reliability is acceptable, but future versions will be refactored to make use of a combination of `LRU_HASH` for low memory overhead and `HASH_OF_MAPS` for lookahead pair storage.
+This will provide a more reliable and more memory efficient approach than the current dynamic hashmap allocation.
+\autoref{lru_section} discusses this future refactor in more detail.

-From subproblem (4), we have the obvious issue that loops need to be "simple" enough for the eBPF verifier to reason about them.
+From subproblem (4), the obvious issue arises that loops need to be "simple" enough for the eBPF verifier to reason about them.
 For example, loops that have entrypoints in the middle of iteration will potentially be flagged if the verifier is unable to correctly identify the loop structure [@corbet18].
 Since the verifier relies on pattern matching in order to identify induction variables, LLVM optimizations to eBPF bytecode introduce an element of fragility to loop verification [@corbet18].
 Bounded loops that perform memory access using the induction variable are also quite finicky at best;
-the verifier must be able to show that memory access is safe for each possible state of the loop.
+the verifier must be able to show that memory access is safe in all possible states -- this precludes induction variables from having an unsafe lower *or* upper bound when they are used to index into a buffer.
-For these reasons, development of eBPF programs that require bounded loops is still far from perfect, but we now at least have the tools with which to implement complex eBPF programs like ebpH.
+These limitations affect ebpH and its design in non-trivial ways; for example, ebpH requires specially crafted helper functions to perform simple operations such as indexing into the array of lookahead pairs or per-process system call sequences.
+These helpers perform extra checks on the bounds of the variable being used to index into the array and are designed to handle failure gracefully.
+Additionally, special compiler macros are employed to ensure that LLVM optimizations do not affect their integrity.

-Subproblem (5) is perhaps the most difficult to reckon with, but is quite understandable when considering the gravity of the problem that the verifier is trying to solve.
+Subproblem (5) is perhaps the most difficult to reckon with, but is quite understandable when considering the gravity and difficulty of the problem that the verifier is trying to solve.
-As we have already seen, guaranteeing the safety of arbitrary untrusted programs is a difficult problem and concessions need to be made in order for such guarantees to be tenable.
+As shown in \autoref{verifier-section}, guaranteeing the safety of arbitrary untrusted programs is a difficult problem and concessions need to be made in order for such guarantees to be tenable.
 False positives are unfortunately one of those concessions.
-When the verifier rejects code due to a false positive, there is simply no better solution than to try a different approach.
+When the verifier rejects code due to a false positive, there is simply no better solution than to try a different approach. ebpH triggered many false positives during its development which required significant refactoring of otherwise reasonable code.
+While these verifier false positives are unfortunate, they are a far cry from the vexing kernel panics, data corruptions, and other crashes that so often occur during ordinary kernel development -- ebpH crashed the system precisely *zero* times during testing *and* development.
-Fortunately, well-constructed eBPF programs do not often suffer from false verifier positives, particularly as one learns the nuances of how the verifier works and how to coax it into accepting programs.
+This extraordinary feat is made possible by eBPF's safety guarantees.

 # Measuring ebpH's Overhead